- celiprolol hydrochloride

 The safety of this medicinal product for use in human pregnancy has not been established.
 An evaluation of experimental animal studies does not indicate direct or indirect harmful effects with respect to reproduction, development of the embryo or fetus, the course of gestation and peri- and post-natal development.

-However, beta-adrenoceptor blocking drugs in general have been associated with reduced placental perfusion, which may result in intrauterine fetal death, immature and premature deliveries.
+However, beta blockers in general have been associated with reduced placental perfusion, which may result in intrauterine fetal death, immature and premature deliveries.
 Celiprolol should therefore not be used during pregnancy unless there is no safer alternative.

 In the newborn of treated mothers, beta-blocking activity persists for several days after birth and this may result in an increased risk of cardiac and pulmonary complications in the neonate in the post-natal period.
 In addition, adverse effects (especially hypoglycaemia, bradycardia and respiratory distress) may occur in fetus and neonate.
 Therefore close monitoring of the neonate is recommended for the first 3 – 5 days of life.